Preston's most famous teetotaller...

 Joseph subsequently became keenly involved in local public life, including identifying with the temperance movement and promoting complete abstinence from alcohol.

-In 1841 he became involved in anti-Corn Laws agitation, issuing The Struggle magazine.
+In 1841 he became involved in anti-Corn Laws agitation, issuing 'The Struggle' magazine.
 The magazine's 235 editions reached up to 15,000 readers a week, paying a half penny a time.

-In 1844 he established, with the help of his sons, the weekly Preston Guardian.
-The publication became the leading North Lancashire paper until its sale 15 years later.
+With the help of his sons, he then established the weekly 'Preston Guardian' in 1844.
+This publication became the leading North Lancashire paper until its sale 15 years later.

 See where Joseph Livesey's temperance movement drew up the first pledge on the Blue Plaque Heritage Walk.